-Australia is a leader in its approach to the prevention and management of anaphylaxis in Schools and CEC.
-However, a review of policies and guidelines across Australian states and territories indicated that developing minimum standards and supporting resources would help to reduce inconsistencies in anaphylaxis prevention and management.
+Australia is a leader in its approach to the prevention and management of anaphylaxis in Schools and Children's education and care (CEC).
+However, a review of policies and guidelines across Australian states and territories indicated that developing Best Practice Guidelines and supporting resources would help to reduce inconsistencies in anaphylaxis prevention and management.

-Based on stakeholder engagement, this project will initially develop Best Practise Guidelines for the prevention and managment of anaphylaxis in schools and children's education and care (CEC) services.
-Supporting resources will also be developed to help support the school and CEC sectors in implementing the Best Practise Guidelines.
+Based on stakeholder engagement, this project will initially develop Best Practice Guidelines for the prevention and managment of anaphylaxis in schools and children's education and care (CEC) services.
+Supporting resources will also be developed to help support the school and CEC sectors in implementing the Best Practice Guidelines.

 Three key phases of consultation have been undertaken: